Sports Day 2014

 GCSE Results 2013

-Although the 5 A*-C including English and Mathematics score dipped slightly to 60%, the score was 2% above the school's aspirational target.
+Although the 5 A*-C including English and Mathematics score dipped slightly to 59%, this score was exactly the school's aspirational target.

 A Level Results 2013